firebase-toolbelt/firebase-app/README.md

 };
 ```

 The second most basic thing is writing on this paths.
-Sometimes in several of them simultaneously.
+Sometimes to several of them simultaneously.
 You should **define your actions**, sou you will always access these updates in the same way throughout your application.

 ```javascript